vidul-nikolaev-petrov/unit-testing-mocha-grunt/README.md

 module.exports = {getDistance: getDistance};
 ```

-* The unit tests for the code: create the directory `./tests/helpers/geo` and the file
+* The unit tests for the above code: create the directory `./tests/helpers/geo` and the file
 `common.js` in it with this content:
 ```javascript
 describe('GeoLocation', function () {